DEER (Database for Energy Efficient Resources)

 Non-DEER Workpaper Values for Energy Efficiency Measures

-Program administrators and implementers develop non-DEER workpapers for measures or that are not captured in DEER.
+Program administrators and implementers develop non-DEER workpapers for measures that are not captured in DEER.
 Potential energy savings estimates are calculated based on best available information and extrapolation from DEER values or methods, as appropriate.
 Program administrators submit workpapers to the Energy Division for review on specific non-DEER measures.
 The Energy Division reviews a sub-selection of the submissions and releases dispositions with adjusted values, if needed.

 Development, review and approval of non-DEER workpapers has evolved through several decisions.
 D.09-09-047 gave Energy Division authority to review and approve non-DEER workpapers and required Energy Division to develop a process for submittal, review and freezing of non-DEER measures.
 During the 2010-2012 program cycle, an administrative law judge ruling dated 11/18/2009 in A.08-07-021 provided a standardized review and approval process for Phase 2 non-DEER workpapers including: